ts-essentials/ts-essentials/.changeset/ninety-forks-poke.md

 "ts-essentials": patch
 ---

-Fix `OptionalKeys<Type>`, it now works as expected with primitives and arrays
+`OptionalKeys<Type>` returns `never` for primitives and returns only optional indices for arrays and tuples